Planning the Perfect Homeschool Day

 Here’s an easy yet effective tool that I have used as I have planned, failed, evaluated, and then planned again.

-Get out a pencil and a piece of paper.
+Get out a pencil and a piece of paper and take your schedule back to the very basic necessities.
 On the vertical jot down the times of the day, from the moment your feet hit the floor until it’s night-night time, in increments of thirty minutes.
 On the horizontal, begin outlining the most important part of the day: meals!
 You gotta feed the kiddos if you expect to have any type of order.
-Next, jot down any commitments outside the home like piano, soccer, baseball, drama, co-op, etc.
+Next, jot down any commitments outside the home like piano, soccer, baseball, drama, co-op, etc. Only add what is absolutely required, and commit to focusing on that while you get your schedule back in order.

 Reconsider the Extras

-You are almost ready to schedule in the homeschooling but first, stop for a moment and just stare.
-Stare hard and let it sink in, asking yourself this important question: am I over-scheduling myself before adding our schooling to the schedule?
+You are almost ready to re-evaluate the homeschooling portion of your day.
+But first, stop for a moment and just stare.
+Stare hard and let it sink in, asking yourself this important question: Am I over-scheduling myself before adding our schooling to the schedule?
+Is that why things are falling apart?

 The Homeschool Schedule

 Okay, I am now stepping off my soapbox and back to that pencil and paper.
-Getting back to the horizontal, begin assigning the most difficult and time consuming subjects first, then proceed to the remaining subjects.
+Getting back to the horizontal, revisit the academics and consider whether or not they need a change.
+Would it help to assign the most difficult and time consuming subjects first, then proceed to the remaining subjects?
 Remember to leave room for breaks and cuddling time over a good book on the couch.
+Sometimes those snuggles are the best prescription for getting a schedule back on track.

 The next morning, your tomorrow, post the schedule on the fridge and give it a try.
-As you go, you will see where adjustments can and should be made.
-It’s not a big deal, your investment at this point is a piece of paper and a pencil.
+As you go, you will see where additional adjustments can and should be made.
+It’s not set in stone!
+Your investment at this point is a piece of paper and a pencil, and anything can be juggled.